soylentOrange/Forced-BMX280/README.md

 ## Functions
 #### takeForcedMeasurement()
-This function takes a forced measurement which means getTemperatureCelcius(), getRelativeHumidity() and getPressure() use the updated values.
+This function takes a forced measurement which means getTemperatureCelcius(), getPressure() (and getRelativeHumidity() if a BME280 is connected) use the updated values.
 Useful in case all functions are all called at the same time.
+The funcion will return an error if the sensor might be unavailable.
-#### getTemperatureCelcius(const bool performMeasurement)
+#### getTemperatureCelsius(const bool performMeasurement)
 This function can be used to retrieve the temperature.
 The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
 If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getTemperatureCelcius() function is called.
-#### getRelativeHumidity(const bool performMeasurement)
-This function can be used to retrieve the humidity.
-The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
-If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getRelativeHumidity() function is called.
 #### getPressure(const bool performMeasurement)
 This function can be used to retrieve the pressure.
 The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
 If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getPressure() function is called.
+#### getRelativeHumidity(const bool performMeasurement) - only when BME280 is connected
+This function can be used to retrieve the humidity.
+The parameter defaults to false which means takeForcedMeasurement() should be called first to make sure updated values are used.
+If the passed parameter is equal to true, a forced measurement is taken; useful in case only the getRelativeHumidity() function is called.

 ## Installation